Rachel-Walker-Hammond/CHEM237/README.md

 Linear Regression in Jupyter Notebook: CHEM237 Molecule Maker Lab

 For this activity, you will access two GitHub pages.
 The ClosedLoopTransfer Page is the original published report which contains DFT-calculated features for the OPV molecules you are investigating.
 The CHEM237 Page contains the instructional notebook for this activity.
 1. Visit the GitHub page for ClosedLoopTransfer: https://github.com/TheJacksonLab/ClosedLoopTransfer
 2. Download research dataset: OligomerFeatures.csv

-3. Visit the GitHub page for CHEM237: Link
+3. Visit the GitHub page for CHEM237: https://github.com/Rachel-Walker-Hammond/CHEM237
 4. Download Jupyter Notebook: Student-Notebook.ipynb

 5. Set up your computational work area